 The Mecosta County Circuit Court entered its order on February 2, 2018.
-Defendant/Appellant is filing his application for leave to appeal within 21 days of the entry of that order.
-The Court of Appeals, therefore, has jurisdiction to consider this application pursuant to MCR 7.203(B) and 7.205(A).
+Defendant/Appellant filed an application for leave to appeal within 21 days of the entry of that order.
+This Honorable Court granted his application for leave to appeal in its order dated February 22, 2018, and further granted Mr. Wood's motion for stay of his sentence pending appeal.
+The Court has jurisdiction to consider this appeal pursuant to MCR 7.203(A) and MCR 7.204.

-QUESTION PRESENTED
+QUESTIONS PRESENTED